Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1063.
 Maximum Hours.

-No covered employer shall employ any of its employees for a work week longer than forty (40) hours unless such employee receives compensation for the additional hours at a rate not less than one and one-half times the regular rate at which the employee is compensated.
+No covered employer shall employ any of its employees for a work week longer than 40 hours unless such employee receives compensation for the additional hours at a rate not less than 1-1/2 times the regular rate at which the employee is normally compensated.

 Historical and Statutory Notes